szczyglis-dev/py-gpt/README.md

 - `OpenGL hardware acceleration`: enables hardware acceleration in `WebEngine / Chromium` renderer.
 Default: False.

+- `Proxy address`: Proxy address to be used for connection in API SDKs; supports HTTP/SOCKS, e.g. http://proxy.example.com or socks5://user:pass@host:port

 - `Application environment (os.environ)`: Additional environment vars to set on application start.

 - `Memory Limit`: Renderer memory limit; set to 0 to disable.
 If > 0, the app will try to free memory after the limit is reached.
 Accepted formats: 3.5GB, 2GB, 2048MB, 1_000_000.
 Minimum: 2GB.